Neo4j GraphQL Server

 Updates your Neo4j-GraphQL schema by calling the graphql.idl procedure.

-In order to update your Neo4j-GraphQL schema, you can use the neo4jIDLexport, which sends a request to Neo4j to call the graphql.idl procedure using the typeDefs you provide.
+In order to update your Neo4j-GraphQL schema, you can use the neo4jIDLexport, which sends a request to Neo4j to call the procedure using the typeDefs you provide.

 Block strings in @cypher directives are supported by turning them into single line statements before sending the call to graphql.idl.